 Having a dog can bring so much joy to a home, especially as a first-time dog owner.
-It comes as no surprise that 67% of American households own a pet, with dogs being the most popular household pet.
+It comes as no surprise that over 38% of American households own dogs.
 But as much joy as pets can bring, they also bring plenty of extra expenses.
 From the cost of food to regular veterinary care and everything in between, the first year of dog ownership can set you back thousands of dollars.

 Before adopting your first dog, make sure you know the costs you should expect and how best to budget for them.

 Common pet expenses a first-time dog owner should be aware of

 Before buying your first dog, it’s important to understand what you’re signing up for.
 Not only is pet ownership a huge responsibility, but it can also be a costly one especially as a first-time dog owner.